Rich-Harris/phonograph/README.md

 clip.duration;
 // Duration of the audio, in seconds.
 Returns `null` if the
 // clip has not yet loaded.
 Read-only

+clip.length;
+// The size of the clip in bytes

 clip.loaded;
 // Whether the clip has finished fetching data